teofilobd/teofilobd.github.io/_posts/2023-02-27-Annileen-Devlog-2.md

     - Move `.h` content to `.cpp` file.
     - Change file extension `.cpp` to module extension `.ixx`.
     - Check if file configuration is correct on MSVC (**Configuration Properties > General > Item Type > C/C++ compiler**).
-    - Translate code to comply with module coding rules (Check [annileen module structure](#annileen-module-structure-)).
+    - Translate code to comply with module coding rules (check [annileen module structure](#annileen-module-structure-)).
     - Work on it until it compiles, then goes to next leaf.
 - After leaves, go up in the hierarchy until going through all files.